 Gary A. LaGrange Community Impact Award

-Each Year United Way of the Tri-Valley Area seeks nominations from the community for the Gary A. LaGrange Community Impact Award.
-This award recognizes significant service and contributions to Greater Franklin County by an individual, business, or organization.
-This year’s award recipient is Erica Emery.
+United Way of the Tri-Valley Area annually seeks nominations for the Gary A. LaGrange Community Impact Award.
+This award recognizes a business, individual, couple, or organization that goes above and beyond to significantly impact Greater Franklin County through their volunteer efforts.
+This year’s recipient of the award is Jodie Gunther.

 About Gary A. LaGrange: